opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

    $ cat ${DOVETAIL_HOME}/pre_config/env_config.sh

-   # Project-level authentication scope (name or ID), recommend admin project.
+   # Project-level authentication scope (name or ID), admin project is recommended.
    export OS_PROJECT_NAME=admin

-   # Authentication username, belongs to the project above, recommend admin user.
+   # Authentication username, belongs to the project above, admin user is recommended.
    export OS_USERNAME=admin

    # Authentication password.
 Use your own password
    export OS_PASSWORD=xxxxxxxx

    # Authentication URL, one of the endpoints of keystone service.
 If this is v3 version,
-   # there need some extra variables as follows.
+   # there needs some extra variables as follows.
    export OS_AUTH_URL='http://xxx.xxx.xxx.xxx:5000/v3'

    # Default is 2.0.
 If use keystone v3 API, this should be set as 3.